Self-Education/algorithm/note/classic.md

 1. [863.
 All Nodes Distance K in Binary Tree -- Medium](https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/) turn it into graph and BFS

-## Avoid adjacent char same or K distance away between same char
+## Avoid adjacent char same or K distance away between same char ( template)

 use **Waiting List**